 Your child used to go to sleep so easily, but now dives into full-blown meltdowns at bedtime.
 He starts freaking out, kicking and screaming, despite nothing having changed in your routine at all.
-In fact, you have no idea what’s causing toddler tantrums at bedtime, much less how to handle them.
+In fact, you have no idea what’s causing these toddler tantrums at bedtime, much less how to handle them.

-So, within the last few weeks, your “great sleeper” is suddenly not so great at sleeping anymore.
+So, within the last few weeks, your once “great sleeper” is suddenly not so great at sleeping anymore.